 This mission follows closely those of our institution and is stated as:

-- Offering high-quality undergraduate programs in Electrical and Computer Engineering and a master’s program in Electrical Engineering to a diverse student body;
+- Offering high-quality undergraduate programs in Computer, Electrical and Mechanical Engineering and a master’s program in Electrical Engineering to a diverse student body;

 - Providing engineering education and technical support to the campus community, regional industry and the community-at-large;